 utm_term - Used to identify the keywords you've paid for.

 utm_content - Used to differentiate similar content or links within the same ad.

 Publish and share your Turtl Doc across your marketing channels, remembering to use the correctly tagged URL for each one.

 Explore your UTM tags in analytics

 UTM tag filters will now appear in Turtl analytics.
 You can filter on UTM source, UTM media, and UTM campaign to get a clearer picture of how your content has performed across different channels and campaigns.

-Download your analytics report to see data on UTM term and UTM content using the download button in the top right.
+Download your analytics reports to see UTM tag data using the drop-down next to the download button in the top right.